-Policy S6- University Development
+Policy S7- University Development

-Proposals for the expansion of University education in Carlisle will be acceptable providing that:
+To ensure the continuing development Proposals for the expansion of University higher education in Carlisle, proposals will be acceptable providing that;

-- 1. it is of a scale that reflects the surrounding area; or - 2. it results in the refurbishment of a vacant building; and - 3. does not detract from the amenity and quality of the surrounding environment; and - 4. satisfactory access can be achieved.
+- 1. it is of a scale that reflects the surrounding area; or - 2. it results in the refurbishment of a vacant building; and - 3. does not detract from the amenity and quality of the surrounding environment; and - 4. satisfactory access can be achieved

-3.49 The University of Cumbria has now become well established in Carlisle having brought together previous further education offers in Carlisle.
+3.73 The University of Cumbria has now become well established in Carlisle having brought together previous further education higher education offers in Carlisle.
 They continue to operate from the original premises around the City rather than a single campus.
 In order to develop a future strategy for higher education the University of Cumbria have been reviewing their existing operations and the use of premises as part of a new Masterplan for their presence in Carlisle.
+The Council are continuing to work with the University to discuss how their future aspirations can be considered, where appropriate, in the Local Plan.
 This policy protects the existing sites for their continued use but also makes provision for expansion as a key facilitator of raising skills and educational attainment in Carlisle.